kartonfarkas/api_docs/source/suite/contacts/segment_list_contacts.rst

      - Comments
    * - segment_id
      - int
-     - ID of the segment to use
+     - ID of the segment to use, if it is 0, then all the contact IDs are listed -
+   * - limit
-     -
+     - int
+     - Defines how many IDs are listed, its maximum value is 1000000, part of the URI -

 .. list-table:: **Optional Parameters**